menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Point Arena is generally considered to be a blue-collar town.
-41.99% of the Point Arena workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Point Arena is a blue-collar town, with 41.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Point Arena is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Point Arena who work in office and administrative support (14.42%), maintenance occupations (9.62%), and farm management occupations (9.62%).

 A relatively large number of people in Point Arena telecommute to their jobs.
 Overall, about 21.79% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.